timescale/docs/use-timescale/services/dynamic-postgresql.md

 Variable and bursty workloads have some kind of seasonality or spikiness.
-Dynamic PostgreSQL is great for these workloads as it allows you to scale seamlessly and only pay for the usage fluctuation above your minumum.
+Dynamic PostgreSQL is great for these workloads as it allows you to scale seamlessly and only pay for the usage fluctuation above your minimum.

 Intermittent workloads are workloads that happen only occasionally, don't need in-memory caching, and can tolerate a cold start.
 Serverless databases are